clowdr-app/clowdr/aws/README.md

    - The path to `aws-vault` may be different, depending on your installation method.
    - You will need to modify this configuration to match your personal credentials.
 The `sso_start_url` will be in the AWS Single Sign-On invitation email you received, and the `sso_account_id` is in your AWS account settings page after you've logged in.
    - The example `sandbox-internal` profile contains the actual SSO configuration.
 The `sandbox` profile is a wrapper that allows the AWS CLI to automatically call out to `aws-vault` to retrieve the credentials ([see AWS docs](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-sourcing-external.html)).
+   - The AWS resources will be deployed to the region specified in the profile you use.

 1. Test that your named profile is configured properly by using `aws-vault` to log into your AWS account.
 Run `aws-vault login sandbox-internal` (replacing `sandbox-internal` with the name you chose for your profile) - this should open a web browser and allow you to log in to AWS.
 1. You can now run AWS CLI commands like so: